Why Does Prada Use Nylon?

 Plastic Fantastic!

-A term coined in the 80’s, ironically describes the short lifespan of plastic products.
+A term coined in the 80’s, it ironically describes the short lifespan of plastic products.

-Ironically, the Prada nylon line also originates from the 80’s.
-It was Miuccia Prada’s first successful line of handbags after some short flings with more traditional leather styles, following the tradition of her mother Luisa Prada.
+It’s no coincidence that the Prada nylon line also originates from the 80’s.
+It was Miuccia Prada’s first successful line of handbags, after some short flings with more traditional leather styles, following the tradition of her mother Luisa Prada.

 But times were changing, and simply doing like mama did would not cut it going into the 80’s.

-Fashionistas during this time had likely been in circles of hippies and punks, and whether they believed in tearing down the system, peace & love, or if they simply were in it for the psychedelics and music matters not.
+Fashionistas during this time had likely been in circles of hippies and punks—groups that embraced a bold new course.
+Whether they believed in tearing down the system, advocating peace & love, or if they simply were in it for the psychedelics and music matters not.

 Even people not into fashion have seen this iconic piece of fashion history either in real life or on the silver screen.
-This backpack would dominate the fashion landscape all the way into the early 2000’s.
-And keeping in mind what we discussed above, it’s not so surprising.
+The Vela backpack, introduced in 1984, was Miuccia Prada’s first major creation and quickly became a cornerstone of her brand.
+It dominated the fashion landscape all the way into the early 2000’s.
+Made from water-resistant Pocono nylon, the bag wasn’t just stylish—it was revolutionary.

 Anti fashion:

-When the Vela backpack first “dropped” as the kids say, Prada was 34 years old, holding a doctor's degree of political science, was a member of the communist party of Italy and was an outspoken feminist.
-No wonder she found the bourgeoisie designs of the past unappealing.
+When the Vela backpack first “dropped” as the kids say, Prada was 34 years old, holding a doctorate in political science, a member of the communist party of Italy and an outspoken feminist.
+It’s no wonder she found the bourgeoisie designs of the past unappealing.

-At this point, nylon was shunned as a cheap material mainly used in workwear and mass produced factories.
-It was a symbol of the working class.
-By bringing in such a material to the runway, not only did Miuccia revert expectations, she also gave female fashionistas an option that was largely waterproof, gave full mobility to both hands, great for travel, and so darn sexy.
-Walking the balance of cute and hardcore the backpack was an instant hit.
+By bringing in such a material to the runway, Miuccia not only reverted expectations.
+She offered female fashionistas a practical yet stylish option—largely waterproof, great for travel, and designed for full mobility, freeing both hands while looking so darn sexy.
+Walking the balance of cute and hardcore, the backpack was an instant hit.

 Miuccia The Feminist

-I parallel the Vela backpack to the Chanel Flap bag which was a step away from handbags which robbed women of an arm in daily life.
-It may seem trivial today, but at the time in the high fashion world, there were no alternatives that provided a level of freedom and independence the Vela backpack provided.
-It took just enough inspiration from its rebel roots.
+I parallel the Vela backpack to the Chanel Flap bag, which was a step away from the restrictive, arm-robbing handbags of the past.
+While it may seem trivial today, at the time, the high fashion world offered no alternatives that matched the freedom and independence the Vela backpack provided.
+It just took enough inspiration from its rebel roots.

 There’s a reason we see young people today walk around with Fjallraven's Kanken backpacks, or Longchamp, but it all started with Prada.

-The Vela looks just as good at a Hollywood premiere as it does on a protest, or a rave.
+The Vela backpack is versatile enough to effortlessly transition between settings, looking just as good at a Hollywood premiere as it does on a protest, or a rave.

 Prada nylon looking like it belongs in any setting.